Please enter a valid 5-digit zip code!

 There are a variety of signs that your foundation is in need of repair.
 These might include:

-When your foundation is in need of waterproofing, you might start to notice signs like white powder or spots on your walls, uneven floors, discoloration or odors, hairline cracks, basement flooding, or signs of mildew, fungus, or mold.
+If your foundation needs waterproofing, you'll start to notice signs like uneven floors, discoloration or odors, hairline cracks, basement flooding, white powder or spots on your walls, or signs of mildew, fungus, or mold.